rsnobles/website-template/README.md

 [//]: # (GENERATED LINKS END)

-> You can update this section by configuring links in `taito-env-all-config.sh` and running `taito project docs`.
+> You can update this section by configuring links in `taito-project-config.sh` and running `taito project docs`.

 ## Editing the website